kirankancheti/LibraryManagementSystem/README.md

 SEARCH MODULE:
 Inputs can be either of book_name,book_id,author name.
-Hence a radio button was used in UI as the inputs are treated disjoint.The substring function works for book_name and author name.
+Hence a radio button was used in UI as the inputs are treated disjoint.The substring matching works for both book_name and author name.

 CHECK-IN:-
 Search can be performed by borrower card number,borrower name,isbn.
 Hint questions were added for librarians for the easy understanding of the inputs to be provided using css appropriately.
 Check boxes were provided as the librarians can check out multiple books at a time.
 *The librarians will be notified, if the user needs to pay any fines w.r.t to the books which he is returning.
 So that the librarians can warn the user about the fine which he needs to pay.
 For this feature, a warning message with red color will be displayed.